 Perhaps they’d say I’ve overstated some items’ significance.
 Yet, I’m not aware of much objective research which may untangle, diagnose and back their convictions with evidence.

 The only research I’ve found [PDF] suggests remote working is best suited to routine work which requires no teamwork.
 What about complex work that necessitates close human collaboration and where there isn’t an obvious link between effort and performance?

 Although our results suggest a promising future for working from home, we should note that several distinctive factors at Ctrip contributed to the success of the experiment and the practice’s implementation.
 First, the job of a call center employee is particularly suitable for telecommuting.
 It requires neither team work nor in-person face time.
 Quantity and quality of performance can be easily quantified and evaluated.

 Does Working From Home Work?
 Evidence from a Chinese Experiment | Bloom, Liang, Roberts and Ying | Standford University, 2015

 I don’t have all the answers.
 So what do you think?
 And where are the rigorous studies?

 With this article, I’ve shared a strong belief that (I hope) is loosely held.
 So I’d be grateful for your views and input so we can learn together.

-I’m seeking input from the likes of practitioners, businesses, thought-leaders, historians, researchers and anthropologists.
+I’m seeking input from the likes of practitioners, businesses, thought-leaders, historians and research academics.